vanderkorn/vulgar/README.md

 - _Node.js_ - [Download](http://nodejs.org/download/) and Install Node.js, nodeschool has free [node tutorials](http://nodeschool.io/#workshoppers) to get you started.
 - _MongoDB_ - [Download](https://www.mongodb.org/downloads) and Install mongodb - [Checkout their manual](https://docs.mongodb.org/manual/) if you're just starting.

-If you're using ubuntu, this is the preferred repository to use...
+If you're using `ubuntu`, this is the preferred repository to use...

 ```bash
 $ curl -sL https://deb.nodesource.com/setup | sudo bash -